 It is not possible to spot-reduce back fat.
-However, decreasing overall body fat through diet and exercise can reduce back fat and benefit someone’s health.
+However, decreasing overall body fat through diet and exercise may help reduce back fat and benefit someone’s overall health.

 This article discusses the causes of excess back fat and the dietary and lifestyle habits that a person can adopt to help them reduce body fat and improve their overall health.

 It also explains how to perform exercises that can help tone different areas and muscle groups of the back.